wintrdotcom/wintrAPI/README.md

 [![WINTR Web scraping API](https://www.wintr.com/app/template/favicon.png)](https://www.wintr.com)

-> **WINTR is a free and easy to use web scraping API that allows you to scrape any webpage and to parse it's HTML content without dealing with proxies, IP rotation, headless browsers and captchas.
+> **WINTR is a free and easy to use web scraping API that allows you to scrape any webpage and to parse its HTML content without dealing with proxies, IP rotation, headless browsers and captchas.
 Create an account [in here](https://www.wintr.com) to get started**

 ### Table of Contents